 Then, it was home to experiment with stitches.
 I worked around with a few and then came right back to one I’ve used before because it just stands out.
 I love the pretty braid it creates.
 It’s called a Half Double Slip Stitch (HDSLST).
 Don’t panic if you don’t know it!
 I have a clip you can watch.
 And it’s really only one extra step to do than a regular slip stitch.

 So all you are doing differently than a regular slip stitch is yarning over first, then inserting your hook into the back loop, yarning over and pulling through and continue pulling through the rest of the loops on the hook.
 You’ll get a rhythm down after practicing it and then you’ll love it.

-ROW 1: In the 3rd chain from the hook, HDC (Half Double Crochet-US Terms) and in each chain space across the length of the chain.
-Chain 1 and turn.
+Row 1: Starting in the 3rd chain from the hook, work 1 HDC in each chain.
+CH 1 and turn.

-ROW 2: In each stitch across the row work in the back loop only the HDCSLST.
+Row 2: Work 1 HDSS in the back loops only of each stitch across the row.
 CH 2 and turn.
 (The chain 2 will not count as a stitch now and throughout.)